duckduckgo/tracker-radar-collector/README.md

 # DuckDuckGo Tracker Radar Collector
-🕸Modular, multithreaded, [puppeteer](https://github.com/GoogleChrome/puppeteer)-based crawler used to generate third party request data for the [Tracker Radar](https://github.com/duckduckgo/tracker-radar).
+🕸 Modular, multithreaded, [puppeteer](https://github.com/GoogleChrome/puppeteer)-based crawler used to generate third party request data for the [Tracker Radar](https://github.com/duckduckgo/tracker-radar).

 ## How do I use it?